+My husband and I especially enjoyed the delicious Aioli Sauce on this delicious Spicy Chicken Cake with Horseradish Aiolo.
 Aioli (ay-OH-lee) is a garlic mayonnaise from the Provence region in France and a popular condiment there for meat and vegetables.
-It can be made in advance and
+These chicken cakes can be made in advance and refrigerated.

 French Aioli (see recipe below)*

 2 (1 1/2-ounce) slices whole wheat bread

 2 skinless, boneless chicken breasts (approximately 1 pound), cut into chunks**